ietf-nasr/NASR-Charter/NASR-Proposed-Charter.md

 ## Work Items

-- **NASR Use Cases, Problem Statement and Requirements**: As for the title the document will described use cases, formalize their requirement and the problem to be solved.
+- **NASR Use Cases, Problem Statement and Requirements**: As for the title the document will described use cases, formalize their requirements and the problem to be solved, including a threat analysis.
     - Candidate document: [draft-liu-nasr-requirements-03](https://datatracker.ietf.org/doc/draft-liu-nasr-requirements/)
 - **NASR Architecture**: An architecture document that defines the interactive procedures of network path attestation, along with definitions of common terminology, roles, trust models etc.
     - Candidate document: [draft-liu-nasr-architecture-01](https://datatracker.ietf.org/doc/draft-liu-nasr-architecture/)